deliveroo/deliveroo.engineering/_posts/2019-12-20-CloudFormation-To-Terraform.md

 In this document, I'll take you through the steps I went through on how to convert CF to TF.
 In particular, a recent project I worked on.
 In case you haven't heard about it, CIS is the Center for Internet Security, and they provide cyber security standards and best practices.
 Recently, AWS launched a new service called AWS Security Hub, which analyses security findings from various supported AWS and third-party products.
-Security hub supports the CIS AWS Foundations Benchmark, (read more at [https://www.cisecurity.org/benchmark/amazon_web_services/]) which, quoting CIS is "An objective, consensus-driven security guideline for the AWS Cloud Providers".
+Security hub supports the CIS AWS Foundations Benchmark, (read more [here](https://www.cisecurity.org/benchmark/amazon_web_services/])) which, quoting
+CIS is "An objective, consensus-driven security guideline for the AWS Cloud Providers".
 To jump straight into it, AWS Security
-Architects partnered up with Accenture and created a CIS-Quickstart written in CloudFormation [https://github.com/aws-quickstart/quickstart-compliance-cis-benchmark] but it is built using CloudFormation, not Terraform.
+Architects partnered up with Accenture and created a (CIS-Quickstart)(https://github.com/aws-quickstart/quickstart-compliance-cis-benchmark] written in CloudFormation but it is built using CloudFormation, not Terraform.
 So, after looking around, realised there wasn't any versions written in Terraform, and also no guides on how to translate it.
 Or automated translation tools for the matter (future work? hit me up for a collab) I decided to do it manually, as I felt this was a bit of a sensitive project to be testing automated tools on.
 But fear not, I did not do it as manually as you think.
 Simplicity above everything!

 ### Part 1: Understand the structure, state the stack

-Lets take a look at how the CloudFormation CIS Benchmark Quickstart [https://github.com/aws-quickstart/quickstart-compliance-cis-benchmark] works.
+Lets take a look at how the CloudFormation [CIS Benchmark Quickstart](https://github.com/aws-quickstart/quickstart-compliance-cis-benchmark) works.

 ![](https://camo.githubusercontent.com/f600ecf22ac9fbac422f02251f3910f9636e5376/68747470733a2f2f64302e6177737374617469632e636f6d2f706172746e65722d6e6574776f726b2f517569636b53746172742f646174617368656574732f717569636b73746172742d6172636869746563747572652d666f722d6369732d62656e63686d61726b2d6f6e2d6177732e706e67)